rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 ## Anathema!

-While iconoclasts suppress and destroy what they see as idols -- let us not grant piety nor tolerance to the destruction of what are clearly not idols but are actually sacred images.
+While iconoclasts suppress and destroy what they see as idols, let us not grant piety nor tolerance to the destruction of sacred images, which are clearly not idols.
 In fact, the
  [seventh ecumenical council](http://andronicus-athanasia.org/synodikon_seventh__ecumenical_council.html)
- did not mince words in the pronouncement of anathema to the iconoclasts.
+ did not mince words in the pronouncement of [anathema](http://orthodoxinfo.com/ecumenism/anathema.aspx) onto the iconoclasts.

 ???+ danger "from the Seventh Ecumenical Synodikon"
     Believing in one God, celebrated in Trinity, we salute the honorable images!